 Allergic reaction.
 If you’ve had an allergic reaction to Cymbalta or any of its ingredients, you shouldn’t take Cymbalta.
 Ask your doctor what other medications are better options for you.

-Drinking alcohol isn’t recommended with Cymbalta, especially heavy alcohol use.
+Drinking alcohol isn’t recommended with Cymbalta, especially heavy alcohol consumption.

 Alcohol may worsen some of Cymbalta’s common side effects, such as:

-Heavy alcohol use while taking Cymbalta can increase your risk for serious liver problems and liver failure.
+Heavy alcohol consumption while taking Cymbalta can increase your risk for serious liver problems and liver failure.
 This can be life threatening.

 If you drink alcohol, talk with your doctor about whether it’s safe for you to do so while taking Cymbalta.
 You can also ask them how much alcohol is safe for you to drink.